themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 The central takeaway is this:

-Before you do any styling to a website, keep in mind that it already works better in a tiny mobile browser than a big desktop one.
-As you style your site, make sure you don't "break" the experience for mobile users.
+Before you add *any* styling to a website, it already works better in a tiny mobile browser than a big desktop one.
+As you style the site, make sure you don't "break" the experience for mobile users.
 This is one of many reasons why it's smart to design with a *mobile-first* mindset.

 > {{ theme:partial src="aside-header" voice="erik" text="Development Browser" }}
 >